bitcoinpay/bitcoinpay-opencart/README.md

-# BitcoinPay Opencart v1.0 payment module is compatible with opencart v1.5 and higher.
+# BitcoinPay Opencart v1.0
+Payment module is compatible with opencart v1.5 and higher.
 This plugin is not compatible with Opencart v2.0 and higher.

 ### Notice